Feeding a family in the 1800s was a full-time job

 After buying an antique or vintage skillet, clean it well and season it.
 Remove baked-on (sticky) food by heating up-side down in 500 degree oven for 2 hours, turn off heat, and allow to cool in oven for another hour.
 Remove rust by soaking in white vinegar overnight and brush with a wire brush.
 Season by applying a light coat of Crisco, place in oven, heat to 300 degree, remove after 5 minutes, wipe away excess oil & allow to cool.
 Repeat once or twice.
 Watch YouTube videos to learn alternate procedures.

 If you live on a tight budget, you may want to consider a modern Lodge skillet.
-They are heavy and have a rough cooking surface, but are economically priced and reportedly cook as well as older cast iron skillets.
+They are heavy and have a rough cooking surface, but are economically priced and reportedly cook as well as older antique and vintage cast iron skillets.

 Although many people use economically-priced cast iron skillets made in Asia, I would avoid them.